Vegetarian Curry Puffs with Leftover Curry

-Curry puffs – a great way to turn leftover curry into something amazing and delicious.
-These puffs are a quick, easy tea time snack option.
-This post doesn’t have any recipe but an option to repurpose the leftover curry.
+Vegetarian curry puffs – a great way to turn leftover curry into something amazing and delicious.
+Perfect as a tea time snack or a light dinner.
+This post doesn’t have a recipe, but an option to repurpose the leftover curry.

 curry puffs with dipping sauce in a plate.

-These puffs are a fabulous way to turn last night meal to an entirely new dish the next day.
-The best part is that food wastage is reduced which in turn saves money and time you spend in the kitchen to cook a dish from scratch.
+These puffs are a fabulous way to turn last night’s meal into an entirely new dish the next day.
+The best part is that food wastage is reduced, which in turn saves money and time you spend in the kitchen to cook a dish from scratch.

 Looking for more recipes with puff pastry sheets?
 Then check mini apple turnover, paneer puff, pesto puff pastry pinwheels and air fryer cinnamon rolls on the blog.